524D/mzrecal/README.md

   using peptide identifications in an accompanying mzID file.

 OPTIONS:
-  -cal filename
+  -acceptprofile
+        Accept non-peak picked (profile) input.
+        This is a kludge, and will be removed when mzRecal can perform peak-picking.
+        By setting "acceptprofile", the value of option "calmult" is automatically set to 0 and the default of "minpeak" is set to 100000 -cal filename
         filename for output of computed calibration parameters -calmult int